The World’s #1 Executive Coaching and Business Coaching Blog (2017-2021)

 Few things stifle motivation like micromanagement does.
 After all, if the boss is going to nitpick and correct every little thing, there’s really no reason to try hard.
 Conversely, allowing everyone on a team appropriate autonomy and “ownership” of responsibilities is motivating.
 Leadership effectiveness isn’t about controlling behavior, but about eliciting great performance, and you just don’t do that by banning professional autonomy.
 You might get serviceable results, but you’ll also get an unmotivated team that lacks imagination.

 Leadership effectiveness and motivated teams go together naturally.
 In fact, many leadership coaching clients go into the coaching relationship wanting to learn how to lead effectively so they can help their teams stay motivated.
-Ultimately, leaders who are trustworthy, transparent, approachable, and grateful tend to have teams that are motivated and eager to give their best.
-If you’d like to explore these topics further, I encourage you to check out my books.
+Ultimately, leaders who are trustworthy, transparent, approachable, and grateful tend to have teams that are motivated and eager to give their best..